 "[M]ealtimes, manners, chores and work around the house, discipline, toys, parties and games, the social life of boys and girls in the junior high and high school years, coping with media [i.e., controlling the amount of time kids spend with TV and radio], and celebrating the festivals [i.e., supervising the observance of seasonal/religious observances such as Christmas, Michaelmas, etc.]." — Ibid.

-by the parents.
-Whether the choice came with a lot of advice and steering from the teachers is not explained.
+Whether the choice came after a lot of advice and steering from the teachers is not explained.

 In any event, the teachers accepted the list and prepared to work with it.

 Undoubtedly, some parents would indeed be happy to let a Waldorf faculty

 make key decision for them in all these areas.

 But one question that arises is whether a Waldorf faculty is actually competent to make such decisions.